Certified Journal to the Self Facilitator, Expressive Writing Coach, Writer, & Intern Therapist (LPC Candidate)

 Shortly after, she trained to become a certified instructor of Journal to the Self workshops, learning to teach journal writing techniques for personal growth, stress management and creative expression.

 A journaler for more than four decades, Michelle has used writing to help guide her through difficult life situations and document her life.
-She enjoys working with people across the life span, particularly women facing life transitions, and the Chicago-area seniors for whom she has led groups on life-story writing and co-coordinated pen pal programs with middle school and high school students.
+She enjoys working with people of all ages, particularly women facing life transitions, and the Chicago-area seniors for whom she has co-led groups on life-story writing and co-coordinated pen pal programs with middle school and high school students.

 For Your Information: